BIDData/datascience/lab3/refine-and-eda.md

 One good way to start an analysis is using a family of techniques collectively referred to as *Exploratory Data Analysis*.
 Once we've cleaned up our sample dataset, we'll look at a few of these techniques and see if they help suggest hypotheses we may want to test with the data.

-Remember, at the end of the exercise you'll need to fill out a response form at http://goo.gl/fyzN4G .
+Remember, at the end of the exercise you'll need to fill out a response form [here](https://docs.google.com/a/berkeley.edu/forms/d/1Fj6MnJnY79ibp7_jqa1QYpf5fwKf67MaUHfsvd_OzTc/viewform).

 ## Getting The Dataset

 We'll be working with a dataset that contains a record of natural disasters worldwide since 1900.
 It contains information about when a disaster happened, what kind of disaster, where in the world it was, and how many people were affected or killed by it, in addition to estimated cost.

 On your VM, go [here](http://www.infochimps.com/datasets/disasters-worldwide-from-1900-2008) and download and unzip the dataset to a new folder in your home directory, called "datasets".
 If you download with Firefox, the file will be saved to ~/Downloads.
-When your'e done, you should have a directory that looks something like this.
+When you're done, you should have a directory that looks something like this:

     datascience@datascience:~/datasets/infochimps_dataset_12691_download_16174$ ls -altr
     total 1644